mcastling/mcastling.github.io/NUItutorials/button.md

 The Button class provides the following properties which modify the fired events:

-1. autorepeating
-When autorepeating is set to true, the Pressed, Released and Clicked events are fired at regular intervals while the button is touched.
+1. When *autorepeating* is set to true, the Pressed, Released and Clicked events are fired at regular intervals while the button is touched.

 The interval times can be modified with the _InitialAutoRepeatingDelay_ and _NextAutoRepeatingDelay_ properties.

 A togglable button can't be autorepeating.
 If the autorepeating property is set to true, then the togglable property is set to false but no event is fired.

-2. togglable
-When togglable is set to true, a _StateChanged_ event is fired, with the selected state.
+2. When *togglable* is set to true, a _StateChanged_ event is fired, with the selected state.

 For a checkbox all 4 events are available, usually only the _StateChanged_ event is used to notify when the button changes its state to selected or unselected.